 Battery conduct examples include: pushing, hitting, punching, slapping, beating, spanking, striking, smacking, throwing, etc. Threatening these action can also be charged as an assault crime if the assailing individual puts their victim in a reasonable fear of imminent harm – which means the accused must have perceivably immediate ability to carry out the threat.
 So, threats over the phone would not count as assault.

 The Virginia courts define battery as simple touching of another, whether willfully or in anger; this includes touching done to be rudeness or to insult.
 This includes being touched by objects set in motion by the defendant, such as whips and even a defendant’s dogs!
 The difference from assault is that basic assault does not require actual touching.
 Accidental, non-reckless touching is not considered a battery, and an “accident” is a defense to this charge.
 Additional defenses include: consent to the touching (such as agreeing to participate in a boxing match) and self-defense.
-(Self-defense is explained in the following article – Virginia Self Defense and Use of Force Laws).
 A victim’s words, no matter how insulting, will not excuse a battery without him touching you first.
 However, the victim’s conduct, including provocation and insulting words, is admissible to mitigate the punishment.
-Click here to read more about general Assault and Battery Laws, Defenses and Penalties.

 SPANKING A CHILD AS DOMESTIC ASSAULT

-Examples where criminal fault for excessive parental discipline has been found by the court:
+Examples where the criminal fault for excessive parental discipline has been found by the court:

-– beating of five-year-old child caused badly bruised buttocks with blood seepage and purple marks and welts on both legs such that the outer layer of skin stuck to the child’s underpants
+– the beating of a five-year-old child caused badly bruised buttocks with blood seepage and purple marks and welts on both legs such that the outer layer of skin stuck to the child’s underpants

-– beating of seven year-old child resulted in open and bleeding bruises across her entire body and a large bleeding gash on her face
+– the beating of a seven-year-old child resulted in open and bleeding bruises across her entire body and a large bleeding gash on her face

-– child struck in head with telephone causing bleeding
+– child struck in the head with telephone causing bleeding

-– three-year-old child beat fifteen times with belt causing extensive bruising that required hospitalization
+– three-year-old child beat fifteen times with a belt causing extensive bruising that required hospitalization

-– child shackled to floor of bus and beaten on the head and body, causing death
+– child shackled to the floor of a bus and beaten on the head and body, causing death